kubeflow/website/content/docs/components/hyperparameter.md

 To run tf operator example, you have to install volume for it.

-If you are using GKE and default StorageClass, you have to create this pvc
+If you are using GKE and default StorageClass, you have to create this PVC

 ```yaml
 apiVersion: v1